Agni Sakshi (1982 film): Release and reception

-Agni Sakshi was released on 14 November 1982, on Diwali day alongside other releases such as Darling, Darling, Darling, Valibamey Vaa Vaa, Kanmani Poonga, Paritchaikku Neramaachu and Adhisayappiravigal.
+Agni Sakshi was released on 14 November 1982, on Diwali day.
 Balumani of Anna praised the acting of Sivakumar and Saritha and dialogues.
-He felt it was saddening that Balachander who speaks about independent women choose to portray his lead protagonist as hysterical patient and also noted whether this film will be received by common audience is a huge question but it will be received by class audience.
+He felt it was saddening that Balachander who speaks about independent women choose to portray his female protagonist as a hysterical patient and also noted whether this film will be well received by common audience is a huge question but it will be well received by class audience.
 The film failed commercially.
-However, Saritha won the Tamil Nadu State Film Award for Best Actress.
+However, it won the Tamil Nadu State Film Award for Second Best Film, and Saritha won the Tamil Nadu State Film Award for Best Actress.